 At the time of the recall, no adverse reactions had been reported.
 However, risks associated with these recalled products include renal injury, gastrointestinal bleeding, nausea, vomiting, diarrhea, headache and tinnitus.

 Infant Product Lawsuit

 Pritzker Hageman’s Child Safety Litigation Team helps families whose children have been harmed by dangerous or defective products get compensation and justice.
-Eric Hageman and Brendan Flaherty our the lead attorneys for these cases.
-They have successfully represented clients from all over the country in cases against pharmacies, pharmaceutical companies, food companies and product manufacturers.
-To speak with them about your case, please call 1-877-377-8900 (toll-free).
+Eric Hageman is the lead attorney for these cases.
+Eric has successfully represented clients from all over the country in cases against pharmacies, pharmaceutical companies, food companies, and product manufacturers.
+To speak with Eric about your case, please call 1-877-377-8900 (toll-free).
 Or, use this free consultation form.